-- Proper storage of digital slides, metadata, and information such as annotations and analysis results in order to ensure data integrity for the duration of image retention (2-5 years, depending on the use case) - Deploying data management processes which include responsibility for and access rights to the archive - Data security and protection of all data including any electronic records archived in the DPS.
-This entails existence of time stamped audits of activity that create, modify, or delete data from the archive.
+- Proper storage of digital slides, metadata, and information such as annotations and analysis results in order to ensure data integrity for the duration of image retention.
+These requirements will be specified as uses of digital pathology expand.
+Deploying data management processes which include responsibility for and access rights to the archive - Data security and protection of all data including any electronic records archived in the DPS.
+This entails existence of time stamped audits of activity that create, modify, or delete data from the archive. - Data storage systems are required to be validated if operating within an regulatory environment.